WaterHorse-waddle/WaterHawrse/README.md

 # 💫 About Me:
-Engineerins student with a keen interest in computer programming.
+Engineering student with a keen interest in computer programming.
 I know web dev and web designing with a strong hold of languages like C, HTML/CSS, JS, Python and NumPy.
-I aim at learning more on web development and knowing about machine learning(deep learning).
+I aim at learning more on web development and knowing about machine learning and agentic AI.

 ## 🌐 Socials: